kofgokhan/kofgokhan.github.io/content/gsoc26/gsoc.md

 title = "GSoC '26"
 +++

-I will post any update here on this page.
+I will post any updates here on this page.